 Roy Rogers, affectionately known as the "King of the Cowboys" and his wife Dale Evans, "Queen of the West," were two of the earliest TV stars in Hollywood.
 Known as the singing cowboy with his trusty palomino horse Trigger, Rogers was easily the most popular western star of his time.
 He starred in over 100 films and even had his own show, The Roy Rogers Show.

-Across his marriage with second wife Grace Arline Wilkins and Dale Evans, Rogers had a total of 8 children.
-He also helped raise Tom Fox, Dale's son from a previous relationship.
+Across his marriage with second wife Grace Arline Wilkins and Dale Evans, Rogers had a total of 9 children.
 Some of them followed in their parents' footsteps and some preferred life behind the scenes after growing up in Hollywood.

 Here's a closer look at all of Roy Rogers' children.

 Rogers married his second wife Grace Arline Wilkins in 1936 after meeting in Roswell, New Mexico.
 The couple adopted daughter Cheryl in 1941 from Hope Cottage in Texas.
 Cheryl, along with her siblings, grew up enjoying time with their father's beloved horse Trigger.
 She also made appearances in some of her father's films as a young child, including Meet Roy Rogers and Trail of Robin Hood.
 Now married to her husband Larry, Cheryl Rogers-Barnett is on the Advisory Board of the Western Music Association and is an active participant in the child abuse charity Child Help USA (of which she was a charter member).
 She's even a published author.
 She wrote "Cowboy Princess" and co-wrote the cookbook "The All-American Cowboy Grill."
 Cheryl and Larry currently live in Utah.
 They have seven grown children, 18 grandchildren and 3 great-grandchildren.

 2. Linda Lou Rogers